simonsarris/simeville/captainslog.md

 I'm adding some building templates, and tried to make a few pixel-art-ish towers, but I'm very bad at this part.

+One possibility here is to pay someone else to do the art, but then any time I want to add something I'll need to bug them again, or else try to copy their style, so it would make updating anything in the future more onerous.
+Besides I really should have better art chops w.r.t. digital illustration.

+My cat caught his first rodent today.
+Proud of him.

 ss